-Moncler has a business model integrated and focused on quality control.
-Its value chain manages and coordinates directly the phases with higher value added.
-Promoting responsibility in the supply chain is part of this process.
+Moncler has a business model which is integrated and focused on quality control with a value chain that directly manages and coordinates the phases with higher added value.
+Promoting responsibility in the supply chain is an integrated part of this process.
+"MONCLER'S STORES CONVEY THE UNIQUE VALUES OF THE BRAND"